 Mr. Buccus has traveled extensively in Africa, Europe, the Middle East, and Southeast Asia.
-He has also served as academic director of SIT Study Abroad summer programs since 2010, having run both SIT’s World Cup program in 2010 and, since 2011, the Education and Social Change program
+He has also served as academic director of various SIT Study Abroad summer programs since 2010, having run both SIT’s World Cup program in 2010 and, since 2011, SIT’s Education and Social Change program.

 Dr. Daniel went into exile in 1968 and returned in 1991 to head the International Studies Unit at Rhodes University.
 In 1993, he assumed the chair (headship) in political science at the University of Durban-Westville.
 From 1997 to 1999, he was seconded to the Truth and Reconciliation Commission (TRC) as a senior researcher responsible for documenting the South African state's gross human rights violations outside South Africa.
 In 2001, he joined the Human Sciences Research Council (HSRC), South Africa's national social science council, as a researcher in governance and democracy and as the head of its publishing arm, the HSRC Press.
 From 2002 to 2006, he co-edited and contributed to four volumes in the HSRC's State of the Nation series.

 In recent years his writings have been primarily concerned with issues of transitional justice in South Africa and on the political economy of South African-African relations post-apartheid.
-In 2006, Dr. Daniel retired from the HSRC, joined SIT as an academic coordinator and eventually took over as the academic director of the program until June 2011.
-Dr. Daniel has resumed his role as academic coordinator and continues to offer a number of lectures in addition to his support for the program.
+In 2006, Dr. Daniel retired from the HSRC and joined SIT as an academic coordinator; he eventually took over as the program’s academic director, a position he held until June 2011.

 - Prof. Chris Ballantyne on music and resistance in apartheid and post-apartheid South Africa